Smartesting/gravity-data-collector/FAQ.md

 - in your [Gravity](https://gravity.smartesting.com) project configuration, check that you have not deactivated the data collection

-- check that the collector option `authKkey` matches a key available in your [Gravity](https://gravity.smartesting.com) project
+- check that the collector option `authKey` matches a key available in your [Gravity](https://gravity.smartesting.com) project